aws-samples/amazon-ecs-and-aws-step-functions-design-patterns-starter-kit/README.md

 ### Running ECS tasks using Step Functions native integration

 As shown in the below figure, this pattern (Pattern 2) uses AWS Step Functions' native integration with Amazon ECS.
 Unlike the usage of a Lambda function in Pattern 1, we use [Parallel state](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-parallel-state.html) to run ECS tasks.
 The number of tasks run depends on the size of ```"taskList":[]``` in [workflow_specs_pattern_2.json](./amazon-ecs-java-starter-kit-cdk/workflow_specs_pattern_2.json).
-The role of ECS Task Monitor and the way ECS Task runs are similar what we discussed for Pattern 1.
+The role of ECS Task Monitor and the way ECS Task executes are similar to Pattern 1.

 ![Alt](./resources/Amazon_ECS_Java_Starter_Kit-Architecture_Pattern_2.png)